anthony-halim/bible-verse.nvim/README.md

 #### Plugin Installation

-This plugin is not setup by default.
+This plugin is not set up by default.
 The only mandatory configuration to be supplied is `diatheke.translation`.

 Using [lazy.nvim](https://github.com/folke/lazy.nvim):
 ```lua